Introduction

 The University Grants Commission (UGC) has released the guidelines for PhD scholars in 2023 to ensure that the students are eligible for PhD.
 The main objective of these guidelines is to ensure that students get suitable opportunities and facilities for their doctoral studies.
 These guidelines mainly cover the following:

-- Having cleared the entrance test for admission into PhD courses at this institute or any other university affiliated to the University Grants Commission.
+4. Having cleared the entrance test for PhD Admission 2023 in India into PhD courses at this institute or any other university affiliated to the University Grants Commission.

 2) No stand-alone or off-campus center or study centers and off campus shall be allowed under open and distance learning mode.